fairlearn/fairlearn/docs/quickstart.rst

 fairness constraints is crucial for the resulting model, and varies based on application context.
-Since both false positives and false negatives are relevant for fairness in this hypothetical example, we can attempt to mitigate the observed disparity using the corresponding fairness constraint called Equalized Odds.
+Since both false positives and false negatives are relevant for fairness in this hypothetical example, we can attempt to mitigate the observed disparity using the fairness constraint called Equalized Odds, which bounds disparities in both types of error.
 In real world applications we need to be mindful of the sociotechnical context when making such decisions.
 The Exponentiated Gradient mitigation technique used fits the provided classifier using Equalized Odds as the constraint and a suitably weighted Error Rate